 After this essential step, the family office develops an investment strategy with corresponding portfolio construction and asset allocation.
 The in-house focus is on strategy since it should always support the family’s purpose of wealth and continuously monitor these primary indicators.

 Outsourcing is the family office master class discipline.
-A thorough understanding of realistic in-house capabilities and the subsequent allocation of services to excellent and trusted external providers will significantly increase your single family office’s performance.
+A thorough understanding of realistic in-house capabilities and the subsequent allocation of services to excellent and trusted external providers will significantly increase your single family office’s performance and enable cost efficiencies.